krbnite/krbnite.github.io/_posts/2019-04-16-Data-Science-Outside-the-White-Collar.md

 # The Drone Risk
 ```
-This bit here is applicable to job applications, interviews, and presentations in general.
+This bit here is applicable to job applications, interviews, and
+presentations in general.
 ```

 Let's say you apply for a job that is interested in the "popular craze", and say that have been asked to come present on something you've done that can showcase your skill set.

-The thig with a "popular craze" is that it's like a GPA or GRE scores when applying for graduate school: more of a checkbox item than a differentiator.
+The thing with a "popular craze" is that it's like a GPA or GRE scores when applying for graduate school: more of a checkbox item than a differentiator.
 Yes, a graduate school will expect a GPA to be above some threshold, but other than that -- well, you have to actually be interesting to get the spot.
 That might be something that comes out in your essay or cover